 Who can get this low-cost service?

 We started EASC focused on students in need, especially in South County.
 That’s still our focus but we’ve also expanded eligibility by working with senior services and fire relief organizations.

 What’s the Equal Access Challenge?

-We’ve committed to providing subsidized connections totaling no fewer than the number of full-price connections we sell in 2021.
+We’ve committed to making available subsidized connections totaling no fewer than the number of full-price connections we sell.
 Makes sense?
 If we sell 500 super-fast internet services at $75/mo, we’ll provide 500 for $0 or $15/mo.
 If we sell 1,000, we’ll provide a 1,000.
 Simple.
 For every single full-price signup, we’ll add one more free or subsidized connection.
 See if you’re eligible for Wireless Pro or Santa Cruz Fiber here.

 Is this some sort of slowed-down version of the internet?